openconfig/reference/rpc/gnmi/decimal64-deprecation.md

 have no precise representations of many decimal values, e.g. 0.1, and therefore can introduce error in computations where precise decimal rounding is required.

-Because the source of modeled data originates from ADC hardware, which themselves are subject to error and noise in their least significant bits, there is no need for precise rounding even in binary, let alone decimal.
+Where the source of modeled data originates from ADC hardware, which themselves are subject to error and noise in their least significant bits, there is no need for precise rounding even in binary, let alone decimal.
 Additionally, often ADC are chosen based on cost with only as many bits as